avatao-content/challenge-toolbox/README.md

 ### **Modify and check format**

 In the next step, please modify the cloned template in accordance with  your challenge.
-If you have prepared everything, run our checker script of this guide repository by simply typing.
+If you have prepared everything, run our checker script of this guide repository by simply typing:

-    ./check-fomat.py <repository_path>
+    ./check.py <repository_path>

 For example, if your challenge is located at path `/home/user/my-challenge`, your command is the following.

-    ./check-format.py /home/user/my-challenge
+    ./check.py /home/user/my-challenge

 ![check](img/check.png)

-Note that `check-format.py` will fail until you start your challenge, however, it is good to verify if everything is in place.
+Note that `check.py` will fail until you start your challenge, however, it is good to verify if everything is in place.
-Please fine-tune your files until you see errors.
+Please, fine-tune your files until you see errors.
 This script will help you a lot:

-1. Checks if your files are in place
+1. Checks if your files are in place.
-2. Checks if your configuration (config.yml) and markdown files (e.g., writeup.md) are correct
+2. Checks if your configuration (config.yml) and markdown files (e.g., writeup.md) are correct.
 3. Invokes solution check and the **test** function automatically for docker-based challenges to check if your challenge is working well.

-### **Manual solution checking**

-Avatao platform calls into the controller via HTTP with the (optional) flag that user submitted.
-You will be able test that functionality locally with following command:

-    ./check-solution.py <optional_flag>

 ### **Manual challenge testing**

-Before every challenge deployment on avatao, we automatically test if the challenge is working properly.
+We can automatically test if the challenge is working properly.
 To do that, you need to implement the `test` function in the controller's `server.py`.
 You can find [here](templates/c/controller/opt/server.py) an example `test` function implementation for C programming challenges.

 After implementing the `test` function you can simply run `curl` to make sure that everything works well.